top of page

 Additionally, for those interested in beach resorts and nightlife, consider staying in the following regions:

-St. Julian's and Sliema:
+Where To Stay In St. Julian's and Sliema:

 St. Julian's and Sliema are neighboring towns located along Malta's northeastern coast, known for their lively atmosphere, waterfront promenades, and entertainment options.